Legal system common questions

 I can't get legal aid and I can't afford a lawyer, but I need some legal help with my case.
 What can I do?

-If you can't afford to pay a lawyer for your whole family law case, you can still get help with parts of it from a lawyer or paralegal.
-This is called getting unbundled lawyer services.
+If you can't afford to pay a lawyer for your whole family law case, you can still get help with parts of it from a lawyer.
+This is called getting unbundled legal services.
 It costs less than hiring a lawyer for your whole case.

 Not all lawyers offer unbundled services.
-The BC Family Law Unbundling Roster has a list of lawyers and paralegals who do offer them and tells you what languages they work in.
-And see Tips about getting legal help for other ways to get help.
+The People's Law School Directory of Lawyers is a list of lawyers who do offer them, and what languages they work in.

 What are "unbundled" lawyer services and how do they work?